'Free Solo' directors set to make film about 2018 Thai cave rescue

 A new film is set to tell the story of the 2018 Thai cave rescue, with award-winning directors Elizabeth Chai Vasarhelyi and Jimmy Chin rumoured to be attached.

 Vasarhelyi and Chin’s last project was a documentary, ‘Free Solo’, which focused on an extreme rock climber.

-Now, according to Deadline, the duo have been approached by Universal to direct their developing film about the extraordinary events that took place inside the Tham Luang Nang Non cave in Chiang Rai Province, Thailand.
+According to Deadline, the duo have now been approached by Universal to direct their developing film about the extraordinary events that took place inside the Tham Luang Nang Non cave in Chiang Rai Province, Thailand.

 In July 2018, a boys’ football team and their coach became trapped in an underwater cave over one thousand meters beneath the surface, after monsoon rains flooded the area.
 One attempted rescuer died, with three others hospitalised, before the group were eventually rescued.